OzzyCzech/dsi/README.md

 ### Examples

-Recursively rename all files in a directory `Pictures`
+Gzip folder by folder to separate archives in `Pictures`

 ```bash
 ./fsi ./Pictures